martpet/trip-pics/README.md

 `cd backend && npx bootstrap --profile <aws-profile-for-the-account>`

 ### 2. Add an AWS hosted zone
-Create a hosted zone for the the app domain in the account of the Production environment.
+* Create a hosted zone in the account of the Production environment.
+Name it after the app domain.
+* Add the hosted zone id as `rootHostedZoneId` in `consts/app.ts`.
+* TODO: health checks

 #### If separate AWS accounts are used for each enviroment: